samiuljahan/kafka_spark_streaming/README.md

 bin/kafka-topics.sh --list --zookeeper localhost:2181
 ```

-Started comsumer to see the tweets from the begining
+Started **comsumer** on the shell to see the tweets from the begining
 ```
 bin/kafka-console-consumer.sh --zookeeper localhost:2181 -topic newtweets --from-beginning
 ```